hazelcast/hazelcast-platform-training/Lab1.md

 # Lab 1 - The Lab Environment

+In this lab you will validate that your lab environment is set up correctly.
+You will also learn how to run an embedded Hazelcast instance for development and monitor it with the Hazelcast Management Center and the Command Line Client (CLC)

 ## Objectives

 * Validate lab environment
 * Use Management Center to manage and monitor job
-* Use Hazelcast CLI to manage and monitor job
+* Use Hazelcast CLC to manage and monitor job

 ## Instructions